Central Air Conditioning Buying Guide (2023)

 How Do Central Air Conditioners Work?

-There are a few components that all central air conditioners have: a condenser unit (with a compressor), and air-handling unit with a blower, an evaporator, and a system for exchanging hot indoor air with chilled air.
+There are a few components that all central air conditioners have: a condenser unit (with a compressor), an air-handling unit with a blower, an evaporator, and a system for exchanging hot indoor air with chilled air.

 Supply and return openings move cool air from the air conditioner through the home.
 As the air becomes warmer indoors, the warm air flows back into the central air conditioner.